meilisearch/documentation/reference/api/overview.md

 ### `/tasks` endpoint

-The `/tasks` endpoint uses a different type of pagination; hence the response contains different fields.
+Since the `/tasks` endpoint uses a different type of pagination, the response contains different fields.
 You can read more about it in the [tasks API reference](/reference/api/tasks.md#get-tasks).

 ## Parameters